jevad/NLTKinstallForNlpClass/downgradeNLTK.md

 Ideas for performing a backgrade appear below.

 ## Finding NLTK 2.x.
-First, you have to find NLTK 2.x.
+First, you have to find NLTK 2.x releases, so you can decide exactly which one to install.
 There are no links for NLTK 2.x on the NLTK web site, and no *obvious* links for NLTK 2.x on the PyPI web site.

 Here's where I found links to NLTK 2.x: